lakshmi-purushothaman/DevOps-Project-Exercise/README.md

 ```bash
 docker run --env SECRET_KEY=Your Trello Secret Key S --env MONGO_CONNECTION_STRING=Your Mongo Connection String --env DBNAME=Mongo DB Name --env COLLECTIONAME=Mongo Collection Name todo-app:e2etest
 ```
+## Authentication and Authorisation
+To avoid todo app being publicly accessible and restrict who can add new ones, GitHub Authentication using OAuth flow is used to authenticate and authorize

+Please register the app using the following URL ['Github documentation'](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) , to create OAuth app

 ## CI Setup
 Github actions has been setup for this repository, every push will run the build defined.